 Action should be taken if the staff member has reason to believe that there is a severe, adverse effect on the behaviour and emotional development of a child, caused by persistent or severe ill treatment or rejection.

-Action should be taken if the staff member has reason to believe that there has been any type of neglect of a child (for example, by exposure to any kind of danger, including cold, starvation or failure to seek medical treatment, when required, on behalf of the child), which results in serious impairment of the child’s health or development, including failure to thrive.
+Action should be taken if the staff member has reason to believe that there has been any type of neglect of a child., which results in serious impairment of the child’s health or development, including failure to thrive.

 Signs may include a child persistently arriving at preschool unwashed or unkempt, wearing clothes that are too small (especially shoes that may restrict the child’s growth or hurt them), arriving at preschool in the same nappy they went home in or a child having an illness or identified special educational need or disability that is not being addressed by the parent.
 A child may also be persistently hungry if a parent is withholding food or not providing enough for a child’s needs.

-Neglect may also be shown through emotional signs, e.g. a child may not be receiving the attention they need at home and may crave love and support at nursery.
+Neglect may also be shown through emotional signs, e.g. a child may not be receiving the attention they need at home and may crave love and support at preschool.
 They may be clingy and emotional.
-In addition, neglect may occur through pregnancy as a result of maternal substance abuse.
+In addition, neglect may occur through pregnancy as a result of maternal substance abuse or failure to protect a child from physical and emotional harm or danger.

 Domestic Abuse / Honour Based Violence / Forced Marriages